-If you received any income or benefits in 2017, then you’re obligated to file a tax return with the Canada Revenue Agency.
-You can read up on your tax obligations to better understand where you stand.
+If you received any income or benefits in 2018, then you’re obligated to file a tax return with the Canada Revenue Agency (CRA).

 Even if you had no income, or were tax exempt, you still have to file your taxes to get the benefits and credits you might be entitled to, such as GST/HST tax credit, the Canada Child Benefit, the Working Income Tax Benefit, and the Guaranteed Income Supplement to name the most common of them.

 I Can NOT Do My Own Taxes!